On the maximal offspring in a subcritical branching process: Introduction and main results

 \end{theorem} Here $\atv$ denotes that the total variation distance of the two random vectors tends to zero as $n$ tends to infinity.
-We also let $|\cdot|$ denote the number of vertices.
+We also let $|\cdot|$ denote the number of vertices, and $L_\Omega(\cdot)$ the number of vertices with outdegree in $\Omega$.

 Results similar to Theorem~\ref{te:main2} are known to hold for the tree $\mT_n = \mT_n^{\ndN_0}$.
 Janson \cite[Thm.
 20.2]{MR2908619} established convergence of $(F_0(\mT_n), F_i(\mT_n))_{1 \le i \le k})$ for $k$ a constant, assuming significantly weaker requirements on $\xi$.
 Specifically, assuming only that $\xi$ is heavy tailed and $\Ex{\xi}<1$ he showed that such a limit holds with respect to the lexicographically first vertex having ``large'' outdegree instead of maximum outdegree.
 The condition ensuring that ``large'' means maximum with high probability is $\Delta(\mT_n) = (1 - \Ex{\xi} + o_p(1))n$, which seems to be more general than assumption~\eqref{eq:xi}.
 Kortchemski ~\cite[Cor.
-2.7]{MR3335012} showed a limit for the fringe subtrees $(F_i(\mT_n))_{1 \le i \le (1 - \Ex{\mu} - \epsilon)n}$ in the setting \eqref{eq:xi} for $\epsilon>0$ an arbitrarily small constant.
+2.7]{MR3335012} proved a limit for the fringe subtrees $(F_i(\mT_n))_{1 \le i \le (1 - \Ex{\xi} - \epsilon)n}$ in the setting \eqref{eq:xi} for $\epsilon>0$ an arbitrarily small constant.

 Abraham and Delmas~\cite{MR3164755} established a local weak limit for the vicinity of the root vertex of $\mT_n^\Omega$ in the more general condensation regime.
 This implies that a vertex with large outdegree emerges close to the root.
 In general this vertex does not have to correspond with high probability to a vertex with maximum outdegree of $\mT_n^\Omega$.
 But it clearly does in the setting~\eqref{eq:xi}, yielding weak convergence of $(F_0(\mT_n^\Omega), F_i(\mT_n^\Omega))_{1 \le i \le k})$ for any fixed constant $k$.
-(More generally this holds if $\Delta(\mT_n^\Omega) = n(1 - \Ex{\xi})\Pr{\xi \in \Omega}^{-1} + o_p(n)$, see~\cite[Sec.
+(At least in the case $\Omega=\ndN_0$, this is known to hold under the weaker assumption $\Delta(\mT_n^\Omega) = n(1 - \Ex{\xi})\Pr{\xi \in \Omega}^{-1} + o_p(n)$, see~\cite[Sec.
 20]{MR2908619}.
 In the setting~\eqref{eq:xi} this is ensured by Theorem~\ref{te:main1}.)
 For conditioned Galton--Watson trees that encode certain types of Boltzmann planar maps a result concerning the asymptotic behaviour of the forest of fringe subtrees dangling from a vertex with macroscopic degree was also established by Janson and Stef\'ansson~\cite{MR3342658}.